Diggers Rest

 Diggers Rest was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Diggers Rest, surveyed in August 2021, exhibited higher cultural diversity than most local areas, with 24.9% of its residents born overseas and 24.7% speaking a language other than English at home.
-Christianity was the dominant religion, comprising 47.2% of Diggers Rest's population.
-Notably, the 'Other' religious category had a higher representation in Diggers Rest (5.5%) compared to Greater Melbourne (1.5%).
+Diggers Rest, surveyed in 2016, had a higher cultural diversity than most local areas, with 24.9% of residents born overseas and 24.7% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 47.2%.
+The 'Other' religious category was overrepresented at 5.5%, compared to Greater Melbourne's 1.5%.

 Frequently Asked Questions - Diversity